 - Create new once-only trigger, Create new hourly trigger, Create new daily trigger, Create new weekly trigger, or Create new monthly trigger.
 These are trigger shortcuts and the trigger that you select is added to the table instantly.
 The start value for the trigger is set to 5 minutes from when it was created and the trigger is enabled.

 - Create new scheduled trigger or Create new task event trigger to create a new trigger of the selected type (see the property descriptions below).
 A dialog opens.
 Edit the trigger and click OK to close the dialog and add the trigger to the table.

 - Delete if you want to delete the trigger that is selected in the table.

 - Edit if you want to open the edit dialog for the trigger that is selected in the table.
 Edit the trigger and click OK to close the dialog and save your changes.

 All fields are mandatory and must not be empty.

 Identification properties Property Description Default value Name The name of the task.
 Reload task of <App name> App The name of the app that the task is created for.
 Click in the field to open a dialog where you can select (by double-clicking) which app the task reloads. <App name> Execution properties Property Description Default value Enabled The task is enabled when selected.
 Selected Task session timeout (minutes)

 The maximum period of time before a task is aborted.
-When a task is started, a session is started by the primary scheduler and the task is performed by one of the nodes.
-If the session times out, the primary scheduler forces the node to abort the task and remove the session.
+When a task is started, a session is started by the master scheduler and the task is performed by one of the nodes.
+If the session times out, the master scheduler forces the node to abort the task and remove the session.

 1440 Max retries The maximum number of times the scheduler tries to rerun a failed task.
 0 Scheduled trigger properties Property Description Trigger name Name of the trigger.
 Mandatory.
 Enabled